-The acoustic spectral mean corresponds monotonically to an auditory continuum: when listening to a continuously interpolated [ss[css]sss] we hear something going up.
-This is not surprising: in the inner ear, as the sound [ss[css^jsss] is unfolding, the region of excitation is moving along the basilar membrane, from the centre towards the oval window.
-We therefore assume that the auditory continuum involved can be described as an auditory spectral mean expressed along the Erb scale ('Equivalent Rectangular Bandwidth': Moore & Glasberg 1983), which in the region of the sibilants correlates approximately logarithmically with the acoustic frequency in Hertz; for instance, the auditory distance from 2000 to 4000 Hz approximately equals the auditory distance from 4000 to 8000 Hz (they are 5.7 and 5.2 Erb respectively).
+The acoustic spectral mean corresponds monotonically to an auditory continuum: when listening to a continuously interpolated [ssssssss] we hear something going up.
+This is not surprising: in the inner ear, as the sound [sssssssss] is unfolding, the region of excitation is moving along the basilar membrane, from the centre towards the oval window.
+We therefore assume that the auditory continuum involved can be described as an auditory spectral mean expressed along the Erb scale ('Equivalent Rectangular Bandwidth': Moore & Glasberg 1983), which in the region of the sibilants correlates approximately logarithmically with the acoustic frequency in Hertz; for instance, the auditory distance from 2000 to 4000 Hz approximately equals the auditory distance from 4000 to 8000 Hz (they are 5.7 and 5.2 Erb, respectively).
 We pretend in this paper that the auditory spectral mean is the only relevant perceptual cue for sibilants.
-In reality, other cues for sibilant articulator and place include spectral peaks (e.g. Iongman et al. 2000) and vowel transitions (e.g. Nowak 2006).
+In reality, other cues for sibilant articulator and place include spectral peaks (e.g. Jongman, Wayland & Wong 2000) and vowel transitions (e.g. Nowak 2006).